 The management program includes procedures whereby specific areas may be designated for the purpose of preserving or restoring them for their conservation, recreational, ecological, historical, or esthetic values.

-The State, acting through its chosen agency or agencies (including local governments, areawide agencies, regional agencies, or interstate agencies) has authority for the management of the coastal zone in accordance with the management program.
+The State, acting through its chosen agency or agencies (including local governments, areawide agencies, regional agencies, or interstate agencies), has authority for the management of the coastal zone in accordance with the management program.
 Such authority shall include power—

 to administer land use and water use regulations to control development to ensure compliance with the management program, and to resolve conflicts among competing uses; and